eBay/TasCreed/docs/usage/Archive.md

 ### ES
 done jobs are archived in ES, and the archived jobs can also be found from ES for deduplication or query.

-the archived jobs are saved in the ES index `tumbler_job_*`, with the wildcard replaced by the tumbler namespace.
+the archived jobs are saved in the ES index `tascreed_job_*`, with the wildcard replaced by the TasCreed namespace.

 ### ETCD
 done jobs are archived in ETCD, and teh archived jobs can also be found from ETCD for deduplication or query.

-the archived jobs are saved in the ETCD prefix `*/archive/job/`, with the wildcard replaced by the tumbler namespace.
+the archived jobs are saved in the ETCD prefix `*/archive/job/`, with the wildcard replaced by the TasCreed namespace.

 the archived jobs in ETCD has a special feature called retention time.
 It will be kept in ETCD for 7 days by default, which can be also changed by users in configuration.
 After the retention time, the archived jobs will be removed from ETCD itself.